 - full-time student teaching

-- · weekly seminars
+- weekly seminars

-- program assessment

-- Positive Impact on Student Learning Project
+- take and pass WA Teacher Performance Assessment if necessary

-- Develop Professional Portfolio
+- develop Professional Portfolio

+- complete program assessments

-The timing and format of the Master's Paper is dependent on the decisions of the faculty in each cohort.
-Some years work on the projects may continue during the summer.
+The timing and format of the Master's Project is dependent on the decisions of the faculty in each cohort.
+Some cohorts' work on the projects may continue in the summer.

 A note regarding transportation: MiT candidates are responsible for finding transportation to and from field sites and other related program activities.

-Differences Between Calendars in Years 1 and 2
+All candidates are expected to participate in rural, urban, and suburban schools during the 2-year program.